 Employers with fewer than 50 employees will be required to pay the employer share of the premium for three years (12 quarters) after receiving a grant.
 Employers with between 50 and 150 employees already pay the employer share of the premium and do not have additional requirements after receiving a grant.
-For more information about small business assistance grants and to apply, please visit paidleave.wa.gov/help-center/employers/small-business-grants.
+For more information about small business assistance grants and to apply, please visit paidleave.wa.gov/small-businesses and review our application checklist.